turbot/flowpipe-docs/docs/reference/config-files/integration/http.md

 # HTTP Integration

 The `http` integration provides a mechanism for responding to inputs by visiting a web page and submitting a form.
 This integration requires no arguments and will be created by default.
+Currently, when sending a message to an `http` integration from a [message step](/docs/flowpipe-hcl/step/message), Flowpipe prints the message to the console.

 ```hcl
 integration "http" "default" {}